 - Orientation: All students attend SPH Orientation and receive student handbooks, program competencies, and general information.
-You will meet with your Academic Department at Orientation or at a specified date to meet your faculty and learn more about your department. - Advising: Meet with the MPH Program Advisor and review the suggested Plan of Study for your degree program. - Practice-Based Experience and Career Services Initial Meeting: Schedule and attend an initial introductory meeting with both the Practice-Based Experience Director and Director of Career Services and Student Success. - Plan of Study: Work with your advisor to individualize/finalize your Plan of Study in DegreeWorks.
+You will meet with your Academic Department at Orientation or at a specified date to meet your faculty and learn more about your department. - Advising: Meet with the MPH Program Advisor and review the suggested Plan of Study for your degree program. - Applied Practice-Based Experience and Career Services Initial Meeting: Schedule and attend an initial introductory meeting with both the Practice-Based Experience Director and Director of Career Services and Student Success.
+Attend an Applied Practice Experience Orientation session scheduled near the end of your first semester. - Plan of Study: Work with your advisor to individualize/finalize your Plan of Study in DegreeWorks.
 Familiarize yourself with the Academic Calendar. - Transfer Credits: If you are transferring any credits from previous academic courses, this must be approved by the end of your first semester.
 Work with the MPH Program Advisor to begin this process as early in the semester as possible. - Prepare for next semester: Schedule appointments with your advisor for advisement for the Spring Semester.
-Start thinking about your Practice-based Experience.
+Start thinking about your Applied Practice Experience.